PankajMSharma/String-Pattern-Replacer/README.md

 It will search for given file type in whole directory tree and replace every occurrance of string pattern found in them.
 With default settings it will prompt before making any change.

+# Why I created this repository?
+-   Problem: I was facing a issue where I had to replace words within a big project with another word.
+But same word will replace the old word everytime.
+This was very repeatitive task.
+It would have taken me 2 days to perform this task for whole project.
+-   I couldn't find IDE which was configurable to do this.
+-   Thus I created this repositoory.

 **Usage:**
 1. Clone the project in your local repository.
     Eg. `git clone https://github.com/PankajMSharma/String-Pattern-Remover.git`